OCD and Anxiety

 When it is medically necessary to provide around-the-clock intensive psychiatric care to ensure a child’s safety, Rogers Memorial Hospital in Oconomowoc offers a Child and Adolescent Inpatient treatment program.
 This program focuses on ending a child or teen’s harmful behaviors, stabilizing medical and emotional conditions, and helping the whole family start a process of recovery and continuing care.

 Dr. Erik Ulland is one of Rogers’ board-certified child and adolescent psychiatrists.
 He’s often thinking about what new things he’s going to bring to his patients, even when he heads home for the evening. “ We get to put a lot of time and attention into our patients,” he said.
-This is treatment unlike what the patients have likely experienced in an outpatient clinic, Dr. Ulland said, because Rogers doctors have a chance to focused in on each particular patient, working with them every day.
+This is treatment unlike what the patients have likely experienced in an outpatient clinic, Dr. Ulland said, because Rogers doctors have a chance to focus in on each particular patient, working with them every day.
 “In an outpatient setting, you might go a month between visits.
 In our inpatient unit, I see the kids every day,” he said.

 That kind of of intensive treatment means Rogers doctors can make changes happen faster.
 “The kids are with us day and night, so our staff knows what’s going on, and the results are rapid,” he said.